Flap Surgery: The Basics

 Addressing Comorbidities and Other Conditions

 Lab assessment is key to preparation before flap surgery.
-An example is assessment for anemia prior to surgery.
+An example is an assessment for anemia before surgery.
 Patients who are anemic at the time of free flap surgery have been found to have poor outcomes (11).
 Remember, hemoglobin transporting the oxygen to the sites of flap insertion and removal is vital to the survival of the flap.
 Preoperative hemoglobin values below 10 g/dL have historically been a significant predictor of flap failure and thrombosis (11).
 A hematocrit level of 30 to 40% with normovolemic hemodilution is ideal to optimize patient outcomes.

 Preoperative considerations should include: (9)